Zdeno Chára: Ottawa Senators (2001–2006)

 The Senators knew from observation Chára would be a reliable defender, and were also aware he was growing into his body and improving his skills each year.
 However, Chára grew in ways that exceeded all expectations.
 In 2001–02, during his first year in Ottawa, he recorded new career highs in goals (10) and points (23) as he turned into a bona fide two-way defenceman.
 His powerful slapshot continued to improve, and Ottawa began to deploy him on the power play to use it, something the Islanders had rarely done.
 It resulted in four of Chára's goals being scored with the man advantage that season.
 The following year, in 2002–03, Chára began to blossom into an elite NHL defenceman.
 He posted new career highs with 30 assists and 39 points and became one of Ottawa's top two defenders, along with Wade Redden.
 He also earned his first NHL All-Star Game appearance, where he recorded the second-hardest shot behind Al MacInnis in the Skills Competition.

 In 2003–04, Chára posted career bests with 16 goals and 41 points, and recorded the NHL's third highest plus-minus rating, behind Martin St. Louis and Marek Malík, culminating in his first James Norris Memorial Trophy nomination.
 Although he lost to Scott Niedermayer as the NHL's top defenceman, he joined Niedermayer on the NHL first All-Star team.

-After the 2004–05 NHL lockout, in which Chára played in the Swedish Elitserien for Färjestad BK, he matched his previous NHL season's 16-goal total and tallied a career best 43 points, good enough for NHL second All-Star team honors.
+After the 2004–05 NHL lockout, in which Chára played in the Swedish Elitserien for Färjestad BK, he matched his previous NHL season's 16-goal total and tallied a career best 43 points, good enough for NHL second All-Star team honours.
 Following the season, Ottawa was faced with the possible loss of its two top defencemen – Chára and Redden – and finances dictated they could only sign one; the Senators opted for Redden.

 As Chára did not come to terms on a new contract with Ottawa, he became an unrestricted free agent at the end of 2005–06.
-Choosing Redden over Chára proved to be a mistake, as Redden's performance declined whereas Chára became one of the league's top defensemen.
+Choosing Redden over Chára proved to be a mistake, as Redden's performance declined whereas Chára became one of the league's top defencemen.